 Blood Management and Bloodless Medicine

-The Blood Management and Bloodless Medicine service at Mount Sinai Beth Israel coordinates bloodless health care throughout the institution, encouraging use of the pharmaceuticals, surgical procedures, and technologies that will avoid transfused blood and its components.
+The Blood Management and Bloodless Medicine service at the Mount Sinai Health System coordinates bloodless health care throughout the institution, encouraging use of the pharmaceuticals, surgical procedures, and technologies that will avoid transfused blood and its components.

 There are many excellent reasons to reduce transfusions and blood-based products.
 A policy of avoiding unnecessary transfusions gives all patients improved chances of reduced infection and often leads to quicker recovery.
 Careful blood management also conserves blood during shortages.
 In addition, some patients avoid donor blood or blood products for personal or faith-based reasons.
 Because not all refusals of “blood” are the same (some patients refuse whole blood and its major components, while others may accept blood derivatives), we believe in careful compliance with each patient's wishes.